 Accessibility and ADA Compliance

-- Most of the historic 1916 building is accessible to disabled visitors, but visitors must enter the museum from the ramps and elevators at the north entrance and continue through the east wing or the atrium to access the 1916 building.
+Most of the historic 1916 building is accessible, but visitors who need to avoid stairs must enter the museum from the ramps and elevators at the north entrance and continue through the east wing or the atrium to access the 1916 building.
 The south steps of the 1916 building, which are open during the spring and summer, are not wheelchair accessible.
-Wheelchairs are available at coat check in the north lobby.

 - Service animals are welcome in the museum.

-- The museum is accessible to wheelchair users and other visitors who need to avoid stairs.
+- All areas of the museum are accessible to visitors who need to avoid stairs.

-- Elevators and escalators are located throughout the building.
-All water fountains and public restrooms are wheelchair accessible.
+- Elevators and escalators are located throughout the museum.
+All water fountains and public restrooms are accessible.

 Programs by Request

-- Visitors with vision impairments can register for special tours with advance notice.
-These tours include diverse selections from the collection, from an ancient Egyptian carved stone bull to a 20th-century Henry Moore cast bronze.
-These tours are available to blind or partially sighted visitors of all ages, individually or in groups.
-Visitors who are blind or partially sighted can also register for verbal imaging tours with advance notice.
-This enables an experience with the permanent collection or exhibitions with a guide who describes works of art in great detail.
-Please call 216-707-2655 to inquire.
+- Visitors with vision impairment may register for special tours with advance notice.
+These tours are available to visitors of all ages, individually or in groups.
+Visitors who are blind or partially sighted can also register for verbal imaging tours.
+Contact access [at] clevelandart.org.
+Please allow a minimum of four weeks’ notice.

-- Groups that include individuals with vision impairments might also wish to inquire about scheduling an Art to Go session on site at the museum.
-Contact klevinsky [at] clevelandart.org to inquire.
+- Groups that include individuals with vision impairment might also wish to inquire about scheduling an Art to Go session on site at the museum.
+Contact access [at] clevelandart.org.